Averrhoa bilimbi

-Averrhoa bilimbi (commonly known as bilimbi, cucumber tree, or tree sorrel) is a fruit-bearing tree of the genus Averrhoa, family Oxalidaceae.
+Averrhoa bilimbi (commonly known as bilimbi, orkkaappuli, cucumber tree, or tree sorrel) is a fruit-bearing tree in the family Oxalidaceae.
 It is native to the Maluku Islands and Sulawesi in Indonesia, and has become naturalised and is common throughout Southeast Asia.
 It is cultivated in parts of tropical South Asia and the Americas.
 It bears edible but extremely sour fruit.
 It is a close relative of the carambola tree.

 Description

 Averrhoa bilimbi is a small tropical tree reaching up to 15 m in height.
 It is often multitrunked, quickly dividing into ramifications.
 Bilimbi leaves are alternate, pinnate, measuring approximately 30–60 cm in length.
 Each leaf contains 11-37 leaflets; ovate to oblong, 2–10 cm long, and 1–2 cm wide, and cluster at branch extremities.
 The leaves are quite similar to those of the Otaheite gooseberry.
 The tree is cauliflorous with 18–68 flowers in panicles that form on the trunk and other branches.
 The flowers are heterostylous, borne in a pendulous panicle inflorescence.
-There flower is fragrant, corolla of 5 petals 10–30 mm long, yellowish green to reddish purple.
+The flower is fragrant, corolla of 5 petals 10–30 mm long, yellowish green to reddish purple.

 The fruit is ellipsoidal, elongated, measuring about 4 – 10 cm and sometimes faintly 5-angled.
 The skin is smooth to slightly bumpy, thin, and waxy turning from light green to yellowish-green when ripe.
 The flesh is crisp and the juice is sour and extremely acidic and therefore not typically consumed as fresh fruit by itself.

 The odd-pinnate leaves hang down at night, then raise in the morning in stages like "two steps forward, one step back" and descend in the same manner in the evening.